Alberto Express

 Alberto Express is a 1990 French comedy film directed by Arthur Joffé.
 It was coproduced with Italy, where it was released as In viaggio con Alberto.
 For his performance Sergio Castellitto was awarded at Montreal World Film Festival.

+Plot

+The film involves Alberto's attempt to fulfill a family tradition, in which he must repay his father for the cost of his upbringing, before the birth of his first child.
+Shortly before his wife gives birth, he rushes onto a train from Paris to Rome, suffering comic misadventures along the way.